saiteja8848/AWS-GoLang/README.md

 	}
 }
 ```
+3.In handlers package,  code for above operations is present

 ### Here, we need to install required dependencies like aws-sdk for go,dynamodb,lambda-event ..so on. we can get them by using ```go get dependencyName```